kalustian/6502-SBC/README.md

 ### Monitor Commands

-eWoz provides the ability to examine memory, save data memory, jump to an address, and to load Intel HEX data.
-The following is a somewhat brief overview of the monitor's operation.
+eWoz provides the ability to examine memory, save data to RAM, jump to an address, and to load Intel HEX data.
+The following are few of the monitor's commands.

 ### Examine